top of page

 Nora Drouillard

 Nora (Sharon's sister) and her husband Russ Drouillard have been longtime dog owners and have a passion for German Shepherds.
 Nora has been a professional dog trainer for many decades and has advanced training in many of the techniques that are in this puppy guide and has been instrumental in helping us with our program here at Premier Doodles.
+Nora's husband Russ has decades of experience working with and training German Shepherds.

 bottom of page